Only as a Thai citizen or with a Thai registered compan.

 But nobody will be able to tell you exactly what will happen after 30 years.
 So assume that after 30 years the land (and the building(s) on it) will be returned to the landlord.
 Don't believe anyone who says otherwise.

-You could start a Thai company.
-You own 49% of it.
-You need one (or more) Thai partner(s) who own 51% .
+You can start a Thai company.
+Legally you own 49% of it.
+You need two (or more) Thai partner(s) who own 51% .
 With this company you can buy land (in the name of the company).
 49% of it belongs to you and on paper the 51% Thai decide what happens.